covjson/specification/spec.md

 ## 1. Introduction

 CoverageJSON is a format for encoding a variety of coverages like grids, time series, and vertical profiles, distinguished by the geometry of their spatiotemporal domain.
 A CoverageJSON object may represent a domain, a range, a coverage, or a collection of coverages.
-CoverageJSON currently supports the following domain types: Grid, Profile, Trajectory, PointSeries, and Polygon.
+CoverageJSON currently supports the following domain types: Grid, Profile, PointSeries, Point, Trajectory, Section, Polygon, MultiPolygon, and MultiPolygonSeries.
 A range in CoverageJSON  represents coverage values and supports the common offset/factor encoding.
 A coverage in CoverageJSON is the combination of a domain, parameters, ranges, and additional metadata.
 A coverage collection represents a list of coverages.

 A complete CoverageJSON data structure is always an object (in JSON terms).
 In CoverageJSON, an object consists of a collection of name/value pairs -- also called members.
 For each member, the name is always a string.
 Member values are either a string, number, object, array or one of the literals: true, false, and null.
 An array consists of elements where each element is a value as described above.